 At Citizens SS-Ibanda, digital infrastructure is developing but remains fragile.
 The school has a small computer laboratory with about 75 desktops, most of which are used for basic computer-literacy classes rather than mainstream subject teaching (school records, 2025).
 Internet access is intermittent, with mobile-data hotspots serving as the primary connectivity source for teachers who wish to download materials or demonstrate online resources.
 Power supply is irregular, with daily blackouts that disrupt planned digital activities.

 Administrators report that the school has drafted an internal ICT-enhancement plan aligned loosely with the national Education Digital Agenda, but implementation is constrained by funding and limited technical support.
 Teachers indicate that while they are generally willing to use digital tools, they lack regular training on AI-assisted platforms, e-learning management systems, or blended-learning design.
 These findings echo broader studies on Ugandan secondary schools, which show that digital transformation is held back by infrastructure gaps, funding inadequacies, and weak professional development.
+Critically, the school’s internal ICT plan lacks formal governance structures: there is no dedicated ICT policy committee, no clearly assigned accountability for digital-learning outcomes, and no mechanism for monitoring plan implementation against measurable targets.
+This institutional policy gap is as significant a constraint as the infrastructure limitations themselves, since even well-resourced digital tools will remain underutilised without clear governance, accountability, and strategic leadership (Kotter, 1996; Hiatt, 2006).
+Strengthening institutional policy and governance frameworks must therefore be treated as a parallel priority alongside physical infrastructure investment.

 AI, E-Learning, and Blended Learning in Practice